tgnemecek/core-website/src/collections/pages/index.md

       discovering my own path.
     author: Ana Martinez
     role: Art Teacher, American School of Barcelona
-  - testimonial: I feel happier and more hopeful and confident about being able to make changes in my life because I feel I have the tools to make them happen.
-I was once again reminded that life is too short not to deal with personal issues that can make me a happier and more fulfilled person.
+  - testimonial: I feel more hopeful and confident about being able to make changes in my life because I have the tools to make them happen.
+I was reminded that life is too short not to deal with personal issues that can make me a happier and more fulfilled person.
 I have a better understanding of the Elements of Success and how to keep them in balance in my life.
 Thank you for the opportunity to participate in this life changing program.
     author: Martha Brine, PhD
     role: Former Dean of Students, North Shore Community College, Massachusetts
 products: